Halo - Review Season One

 Short on action

+The show missed a chance with Cortana.
+The AI's internal struggle between her programming and burgeoning attachment to Master Chief feels rushed and underdeveloped.
 Season one should have focused on the Master Chief and Cortana, battling against the Covenant for humanity's survival.
-To increase emotional investment in the characters, the series could have delved deeper into their relationship and created the subsequent conflicts with Dr. Halsey.
+To make us care more about the characters, the show should have explored their relationships and fights with Dr. Halsey better.